xapian/xapian-docsprint/concepts/queries.rst

 ~~~~~~~~~~~~~~~~~
 Each query produces a list of documents with a weight according to how good
 a match each document is for that query.
 These queries can then be combined
-to provide a more complex tree-like query structure, in which the operators
+to produce a more complex tree-like query structure, with the operators
-act as branches within a tree of query matched documents.
+acting as branches within the tree.

 The most basic operators are the logical operators: OR, AND and AND_NOT; in
 these examples each takes two queries (A and B) as arguments.
 Remembering
 this, the effect of these operators can be described as follows:

-	* OP_OR - returns documents which match both query A *or* B, or A *and* B
+	* OP_OR - returns documents which match query A *or* B (or both)
 	* OP_AND - returns documents which match both query A *and* B
 	* OP_AND_NOT - returns documents which match query A but *not* B